daremat/es6-epf/README.md

   window.WelcomeComponent = class WelcomeComponent {
 ...
 ```
-nothing changes, that's not really inteded, because we still have our classes and old browsers don't know how to deal with it.
+nothing changes, that's not really intended, because we still have our classes and old browsers don't know how to deal with it.
 Babel need instruction on how to compile code, so we are going to add a babel config file: `.babelrc` next to `package.json`.
 ``` json
 {